Motion by mean curvature in interacting particle systems: Dual process and branching random walk

 Recall that the voting and branching neighborhoods are

 for a fixed $L$.
 Let $J(t)$ denote the set of particles in $\XX^\ep$ at time $t$.
 If two particles $i$ and $j$ coalesce at time $s$, then $i\vee j$ is removed from $J(s-)$ to form $J(s)$.
 Set $R_0=0$ and let $R_m$ be the $m$-th branching time in $\XX^\ep$.
-Similarly, define $\hat{J}(t)$ and $\hat{R}_m$ for the process $\hat{\XX^\ep}$.
+Similarly, define $\hat{J}(t)$ and $\hat{R}_m$ for the process $\hat{\XX}^\ep$.

-$\hat{\XX^\ep}$ is constructed as follows: \begin{itemize} \item At time $\hat{R}_m$, the parent particle at $x$ gives birth to $N_0=4$ particles at sites $(Y_1,\dots,Y_4)$ chosen uniformly without replacement from $x+\NN^\ep_b$. \item During $[\hat{R}_m, \hat{R}_m+\eta^{1/2})$ we don't allow birth events.
-The particles move as coalescing random walks in $\eta\ZZ^d$ and we allow the particles within the new family (i.e. the parent particle and its $N_0$ children) to coalesce with each other. \item During $[\hat{R}_m+\eta^{1/2},\hat{R}_{m+1})$ the particles move as random walks without coalescing and give births at rate $\ep^{-2}$ \end{itemize} If we view the interval $[\hat{R}_m, \hat{R}_m+\eta^{1/2})$ as one single point then the process $\hat{\XX}^\ep$ would have the desired tree structure where each vertex has a random number of offspring depending on the coalescence.
+The comparison process $\hat{\XX}^\ep$ is constructed as follows: \begin{itemize} \item At time $\hat{R}_m$, the parent particle at $x$ gives birth to $N_0=4$ particles at sites $(Y_1,\dots,Y_4)$ chosen uniformly without replacement from $x+\NN^\ep_b$. \item During $[\hat{R}_m, \hat{R}_m+\eta^{1/2})$ we do not allow birth events.
+The particles move as coalescing random walks in $\eta\ZZ^d$ and we allow the particles within the new family (i.e. the parent particle and its $N_0$ children) to coalesce with each other. \item During $[\hat{R}_m+\eta^{1/2},\hat{R}_{m+1})$ the particles move as random walks without coalescing and give births at rate $\ep^{-2}$. \end{itemize} If we view the interval $[\hat{R}_m, \hat{R}_m+\eta^{1/2})$ as one single point in time then the process $\hat{\XX}^\ep$ would have the desired tree structure where each vertex has a random number of offspring depending on the coalescence.
 Note that

 The graphical representations of $\XX^\ep$ and $\hat{\XX}^\ep$ can be coupled until there is a coalescence in $\XX^\ep$ that is not in $\hat{\XX}^\ep$.
 Whenever this happens we use an independent graphical representation to determine the movement of the non-coalesced particle in $\hat{\XX}^\ep$.
-We hope to couple $\XX^\ep$ and $\hat{\XX}^\ep$ in a way that is former is dominated by the latter.
-The obstacle in doing so is that since $\hat{\XX}^\ep$ has more particles ever since the first coalescence in $\XX^\ep$ that is not in $\hat{\XX}^\ep$, the branching times $\hat{R}_m$ could arrive faster than $R_m$.
-As we will prove soon, this is not the case with high probability.
-Our goal is to establish the following coupling between $\XX^\ep$ and $\hat{\XX}^\ep$
+We hope to couple $\XX^\ep$ and $\hat{\XX}^\ep$ in a way that the former is dominated by the latter.
+The obstacles in doing so are (i) $\XX^\ep$ can have births during intervals $\{[\hat{R}_m, \hat{R}_m+\eta^{1/2}): m\geq 1\}$ (ii) if the scenario in (i) does not happen, since $\hat{\XX}^\ep$ has more particles ever since the first coalescence in $\XX^\ep$ that is not in $\hat{\XX}^\ep$, the branching times $\hat{R}_m$ could arrive faster than $R_m$.
+As we will prove soon, both (i) and (ii) will not be the case with high probability.
+Our goal is to establish the following coupling between $\XX^\ep$ and $\hat{\XX}^\ep$ in such a way that the former is dominated by the latter.